Enoch02/country-info/README.md

 # Country Info App
 ## Overview

 This is an Android application that allows users to view a list of countries and see detailed information about a selected country.
-This functionality is provided by [Restful countries API](https://restfulcountries.com/api-documentation/version/1).
+This functionality is provided by [Rest countries API](https://restcountries.com/).

 ## Prerequisites for building
 - [Latest Android Studio](https://developer.android.com/studio)